Anxiety / Mental Health / Wellbeing

 One of the best ways to find work-life balance is to find to incorporate more movement into your days.

-There are more ways to do this than you think, a lot of which are ‘non-standard’!
+There are more ways to do this than you think, many of which are ‘non-standard’!

 Here are some ideas to try:

 • Take your meetings outside.
-Walking meetings have so many benefits.
-You get a change of scenery, fresh air, and exercise, and they can be incredibly productive.
+Walking meetings have many benefits.
+They offer a change of scenery, fresh air, and exercise, and they can be incredibly productive.

 • Reminders.
 Set a timer to remind you to stand up every hour.